8ta4/blog/drafts/24-7 Speech-to-Text Transcription Tool Wanted.md

-I'm on the hunt for a tool that can record and transcribe my voice 24/7.
+I'm on the hunt for a tool that can record and transcribe my voice 24/7 to vocalize and capture every thought.
 For years, scientists worked tirelessly to give humans the gift of eternal memory.
 Now, every time I forget my anniversary, it's clearly on purpose.

 ## How I'll Use It